Monday, 24 November 2025

 The work being done, we were told, is undergirded by a Theological Reference Group, but the Diocesan Secretary declined an invitation to name a theological insight which informed the process or these themes.

-‘Raising the spiritual temperature’ has been much referenced in diocesan communication, and was there as both one of three new objectives and then again as one of the five ways to make this objectives happen.
+‘Raising the spiritual temperature’ has been much referenced in diocesan communication, and was there as both one of three new objectives and repeated slightly strangely as one of the five ways to reach these objectives.
 Someone asked what this actually meant, and was told that the Bishop has written three papers about it and a young communications officer present was working on how this might be summarised accessibly.
 Things used not to be done like that.

 So we got on with the set task anyway.
 We had post-it notes to affix to laminated posters of the five emerging themes, unsure of what some of them meant (‘a church in reach’?), uniformed about the actions the ‘lever groups’ (seriously?) were considering recommending, and unable to query whether they were actually the themes which capture the directions in which we should go.